acumos/documentation/docs/user-guides/portal-user-guide.rst

 The Marketplace has three main views:

-- Company: The Company Marketplace only shows models which have been onboarded by local users and published to the local marketplace catalog
+- Company: The Company Marketplace only shows models which have been on-boarded by local users and published to the local marketplace catalog
 - Public: Models in the Public Marketplace are visible to all Acumos instances with a peer relationship
 - ALL:  This choice displays models in both the user's Company and Public Marketplace